FelixHohne/CS-2112-Final-Project-Felix-Hohne-and-Shiyuan-Huang/README.md

 ___
 **Graphical User Interface**

 A key part of our assignment was to be able to visualize our simulation.
-When we originally wrote our simulation logic, we worked off a Command Line Interface:
+When we originally wrote our simulation logic, we worked off a Command Line Interface.
+Here, the numbers represent critters and the direction they are pointing in, # represent rock tiles, and F represent food tiles.

 <img width="176" alt="NewCUIImage" src="https://user-images.githubusercontent.com/58995473/71511941-6a2fa680-2894-11ea-9877-7c727b47f639.png">

 This naturally made it challenging to debug, test and appreciate the simulation in progress.
-We then developed a Graphical User Interface using JavaFX:
+We then developed a Graphical User Interface using JavaFX.
+This GUI is showing the same scene as above:

 ___